tytydraco/yessleep/out/My_brother_has_LockedIn_Syndrome_and_hasnt_been_able_to_speak_in_years_Last_night_I_caught_him_talking_to_the_devil.md

 “The deal has been accepted.
 Two brothers damned to the same fate.
 I’ll make my leave now.
 See you soon; sooner than you think.

 “Hey bro.
 Have you seen mom?”
-A cold hand clutched my shoulder and the world started to spin.
+A cold hand clutched my shoulder.